The Origins of All 30 NBA Team Names

 New York Knicks

 The term "Knickerbockers" referred specifically to pants rolled up just below the knee by Dutch settlers in the New World during the 1600s.
 Many of these settlers found homes in and around New York City, where a cartoon drawing of Father Knickerbocker became a prominent symbol of the city.
 In 1845, baseball's first organized team was nicknamed the Knickerbocker Nine and the name was evoked again in 1946 when New York was granted a franchise in the Basketball Association of America.
-Team founder Ned Irish reportedly made the decision to call the team the Knickerbockers.
+Team founder Ned Irish reportedly made the decision to call the team the Knickerbockers—supposedly after pulling the name out of a hat.

 Oklahoma City Thunder

 When the Seattle SuperSonics relocated to Oklahoma City after the 2007-08 season, fans voted on potential nicknames from an original list of 64 possibilities.
 Thunder was chosen over Renegades, Twisters, and Barons, and the name was extremely well received.
 The team set sales records for the first day after the nickname was revealed.
 "There's just all kinds of good thunder images and thoughts, and the in-game experience of Thunder," team chairman Clay Bennett told reporters.
-The SuperSonics had been named for an airplane called the SuperSonic Transport.
-The plane was to be built by Boeing, which had a large plant in the Seattle area.
+The SuperSonics had been named for the Supersonic Transport (SST) project, which had been awarded to Boeing.
+The company has a large plant in the Seattle area.

 When the Orlando Sentinel sponsored a name-the-team contest for Orlando's prospective expansion franchise, Challengers—an allusion to the space shuttle that crashed in 1986—was the most popular suggestion.
 Other entries included Floridians, Juice, Orbits, Astronauts, Aquamen, and Sentinels, but the panel of judges, including Orlando team officials who reviewed the suggestions, decided to go with Magic.
 The name is an obvious nod to the tourism-rich city's main attraction, Disney World.